Kirkland, North Carolina

 Kirkland, more commonly known as Porter's Neck, was a census-designated place (CDP) in New Hanover County, North Carolina, United States.
-Redesignated as Porters Neck CDP for the 2010 census, the population was 6,204.
-It is part of the Wilmington Metropolitan Statistical Area.
+The population was 7,397 at the 2020 census which is up from 6,204 in 2010.
+The CDP was redesignated as Porters Neck CDP for the 2010 census.
+Porter’s Neck is located in the statistical townships of Cape Fear and Harnett.
+The CDP is part of the Wilmington Metropolitan Statistical Area.
+Porter’s Neck, then Kirkland, was first listed as a CDP at the 2000 United States census.